jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 - In benchmark, with debug mode on, we can compute the time spent on each line of a function (+ try to improve the fuzzy filter sort).
 See extdebug shopt.
 - add snippets for the Ansi codes.
 Add snippets on the global variables.
 - check usage of array::fuzzyFilterSort and add back the colors.
 - Demo with ascii cinema: https://asciinema.org.
+Put the showcase in the index page instead.
 - For all the optional arguments of exported functions, allow to set them using a global variable `_OPTION_*` in addition to the positional argument.
 Add this in the documentation about functions.
 - allow an array for options `--file 1 --file 2` -> `files=(1 2)` `--file <files*>`
 - make `source` able to source multiple libraries that are called the same.